The Inside Story: Unlocking the Secrets of INR Blood Test

 International Normalized Ratio (INR) 0.8 – 1.2 The INR is a standardized measurement used to assess the blood’s ability to coagulate properly.

-Increased INR >1.2 An elevated INR indicates a longer time for blood to clot, which may be due to liver disease, K deficiency, or the use of blood-thinning medications such as warfarin.
+Increased INR >1.2 An elevated INR indicates a longer time for blood to clot, which may be due to liver disease, vitamin K deficiency, or the use of blood-thinning medications such as warfarin.

 Decreased INR <0.8 A low INR value suggests increased clotting activity, which can be seen in conditions like deep vein thrombosis or hypercoagulable states.